-- 3. Learn to delegate.
+- 2. Learn to "just say no." As you become more experienced, people will learn that you can deliver a great work product in a timely fashion.
+They will know this because they have worked with you.
+As you begin to implement your plan for achieving mediocrity, you need to begin saying no to certain work assignments.
+The key is that you must continue to do a great job on the work that you do agree to take.
+Rather than staying in the office until midnight every night or cutting corners on everything you do, do a great job on some things and say no to other things.
+Don't do shoddy work.
+Just take on fewer assignments. - 3.
+Learn to delegate.
 Learn to delegate those tasks that you do not need to do yourself.
 Take the time to figure out which tasks you can delegate.
 Anything that is likely to result in greater productivity is a good candidate for delegation.
-Once you have invested the energy in training a paralegal or other assistant to take on these added responsibilities, you will reap the returns in future matters. - 4.
+Once you have invested the energy in training an assistant to take on these added responsibilities, you will reap the returns in future matters. - 4.
 Think critically about your assignments.
 You can always spend more time researching an issue, drafting and revising a contract, or negotiating an agreement.
 Try to allocate your time according to the importance of the issue.
 Not every matter that you work on demands the A++ attention that you are accustomed to providing.
 If your client does not care a lot about a particular issue, then move on to something more critical.
-If the potential financial exposure for the corporation is low or if the actual risk of something occurring is truly de minimus, then do not over-lawyer the issue. - 5.
+If the potential financial exposure for the corporation is low or if the actual risk of something occurring is truly de minimus, then do not over-think the issue. - 5.
 Shut off work when you leave the office.
 Turn off the cell phone when you can.
 If you make yourself unavailable, then you are less likely to be interrupted.
 You will not be providing superstar 24/7 service, but most organizations do not actually need this kind of service anyway.